yareally/SignalInfo/readme.md

 version of the device.
 I don't consider all of the code to be entirely "idiomatic Scala" due to performance considerations on Android and also time needed to refine the code to be less "Java like."

-However, the code is still more concise and I give some examples of how to cut down on some of the Java noise by using techniques such as implicits for anonymous Java methods:
+However, the code is still more concise and I give some examples of how to cut down on some of the Java noise by using techniques such as using enrich/extension (a.k.a.
+"Pimp my Library") methods for ridiculous Java Boilerplate:

 ```scala
 implicit class PimpMyTextView(val view: TextView) extends AnyVal {